danielflachica/IWS-Time-Logger/README.md

 ## Usage
 1. Follow the installation steps above before using for the first time
-1. Double click `IWSTimeLogger.py`
+1. Double click `IWSTimeLogger.py` (or run using your Python interpreter via command line)
-2. Click "START"
+2. Click "START" on the Timer window
 3. Begin work on IWS Projects
+4. If you need to take a break, click "PAUSE" on the Timer window.
+A new window will pop up.
+Once ready to resume, click "CONTINUE"
-4. Once finsished, click "END" on the Timer window
+5. Once finsished, click "END" on the Timer window
+6. A new Summary Report window will pop up showing your work session details
-5. Type a summary of your contributions
+7. Type a summary of your contributions
-6. Click "Submit"
+8. Click "Submit"
-7. Check your email for a copy of the report
+9. Check your email for a copy of the report

 ## Troubleshooting
 - If, upon starting the app, it quits by itself, check your `credentials.txt` and enter your own details.